kellim/link-collector/README.md

 ## Run the Project in a Local Development Environment

 These instructions assume you have Python 2.7 installed and that Python 2 is the version of Python running the files.
-There may be errors if Python 3 is used as this app has not been updated to use Python 3 yet.
+There may be errors if Python 3 is used.

 * Clone, fork, or download this repository.
 * Rename the file `secret.py.config`to `secret.py`.